Dr Karen Morton - Founder and Medical Director

 Dr Andy Eaton

-BSc MBBS DCH DRCOG MRCGP Cert Med Ed
+BSc MBBS DCH DRCOG FRCGP Cert Med Ed

 General Practitioner GMC: 4122137

 Dr Andy Eaton qualified in medicine from King's College Hospital, London in 1994.
-He completed his GP training in Somerset where he has worked as a partner since 2000.
-Dr Eaton has a special interest in dermatology and respiratory medicine.
+He completed his GP training in Somerset in 1998.
+Until June 2017 he was a partner in a semi-rural Somerset training practice and he is now working in a nearby practice as a salaried doctor.
+Dr Eaton has a special interest in both dermatology and respiratory medicine.

 "I have been lucky enough to combine clinical practice with my love of teaching, and am actively involved in medical student and postgraduate education.
 I work regularly for the out of hours service, and see first hand how important communication is when someone consults with a doctor they have never met before.
 I believe the key is in empowering people to be involved in decisions regarding their health.
 When I am not working, our two young children are a constant source of fun (and a reminder of how much energy I used to have!), but I also try and make time to get out for a cycle around the lovely Somerset countryside."